thymeleaf/thymeleaf-extras-eclipse-plugin/README.md

 --------------------

  - Java 8
- - Eclipse IDE for Enterprise Java Developers 2019-06
+ - An Eclipse IDE based on 2019-06 or newer.
+Has been tested with the Enterprise and Java Web Developers bundle from the Eclipse installer and Spring Tool Suite 4.7.1 (newer versions of Spring Tool Suite will not work as they have changed the HTML editor that this plugin relies on)
- - An Eclipse project with Thymeleaf 3
+ - A Thymeleaf 3 project

 Installation